susam/mintotp/README.md

     ```

     Then enter a [strong passphrase] when it prompts for it.
 Re-enter
-    the passphase to confirm it.
+    the passphrase to confirm it.
 Then paste the following key as input:

     ```
     ZYTYYE5FOAGW5ML7LRWUL4WTZLNJAMZS